Mico-S/mico-s/src/book-reports/deep-work.md

 2. Use lead/lag indicators: essentially, track deep work sessions (lead) and results produced (lag)
 3. Do weekly reviews of your progress, see what needs to change or continue

+### Rule #2: Embrace Boredom

 Having a consistent habit of "shutdown" is also vitally important: at the end of every work day, make it a habit to completely shut off all work related tasks or thinking.
 You'll need this to allow your unconcious mind to solve more difficult questions that require many considerations.
+Having a "shutdown habit" at the end of the workday can be valuable.
+You basically take an extra 10 or 15 minutes post-work to schedule and track what needs to get done and how you'll approach the next day, then have a ritual to leave it all.
+Using the extra time in the evenings for pleasant low-stimuli activity can be helpful to recoup.
+For example, walking, having a conversation with a friend, etc. Obviously it doesn't me don't do anything, you can still work on side projects or read things, just don't think of work at all.

+Newport also says how it's not necessarily that distracting services makes us more distracted, it's that constant switching from low-stimuli/high-value activities to high-stimuli/low-value activities at the slightest hint of boredom or fatigue or stress causes a lot of damage.
+Using the internet in blocks or chunks is what he suggests to reduce the urge and addiction of switching - to further train the mind to be deep.